 How to come up with a great business name?

-A suitable name for your startup can help your brand stand out from the rest.
-Besides turning your customers away, a hastily researched name can also get you in legal trouble.
+A great name for your startup can help your brand stand out from the rest.
+In general terms speaking, you want a clearly distinct business name, you want it to stick in the minds of people, and, of course, smooth to pronounce.
+A hastily picked and researched name can turn your customers away and might also get you in legal trouble.
 On the other hand, if you do your homework, then it can result in a concise and attractive name, which thoroughly represents your brand.

 Following tips will assist you in coming up with a name setting your business up for success: